ameijin/quicketl/docs/examples/airflow-dag.md

 """
 Daily ETL Pipeline DAG

-This DAG orchestrates the daily ETL process using ETLX pipelines.
+This DAG orchestrates the daily ETL process using QuickETL pipelines.
 Runs daily at 6 AM UTC.
 """